 Related: Inside the Muscles: Best Shoulder and Trap Exercises

 Visualize stripping the skin off the shoulders so you can see the internal anatomy.

 When you press overhead you're basically driving the head of the humorous into the acromion, causing impingements.
 Repetitive use of the overhead press can easily lead to tearing of the muscle and tendons involved.

 It's simply a high-risk exercise, both for my athletes and for bodybuilders who rely on heavy overhead presses.

 Powerlifter Bench, Bodybuilder Back

-Besides shelving the overhead press, here's another way we solve the shoulder problem: we train the bench press like a powerlifter and the back like a bodybuilder.
+Another way we solve the shoulder problem?
+Train the bench press like a powerlifter and the back like a bodybuilder.